reneenilsen/b/documentation.md

 An interpreter is used for Python instead of a compiler, which slows down own because compiling and running help it run smoothly.
 In web applications it is fast.

 # 7. Identify TWO ethical issues from the areas below and discuss the extent to which an IT professional is ethically responsible in terms of the issue.
-Word count guide: 200 - 400 words for each ethical issue

-# For each ethical issue identify a source of legal information relating to the ethical issue and discuss whether the law is helpful in assisting a developer to act in an ethical way.
-Word count guide: 200 words max

-# Conduct research into a case study of ONE of the ethical issues you have chosen discuss how an ethical IT professional should respond to the case study and how they might mitigate or prevent ethical breaches.
-Word count guide: 400 - 600 words
 ## IP, Copyright and Acknowledgement
 An IT professional is responsible for intellectual property, copyright, and acknowledgement.
 Web design is a common place to find this.
 IP or Intellectual Property can easily be infringed upon.
 It is important to include easily accessible sections that state the terms and conditions of use of the data whether it be text, images, and video.
 It is also important as a developer to check the materials you use and make sure you are not infringing on others IP.
 In web design the developer needs to set the terms of use for the webpage.
 This could include making your webpage content free for educational purposes (limited copyright).
 The client is then able to use the content for an educational class.
 Some content is able to be fully copied for free (no copyright) with no restrictions.
 It is important to decide how you want your content to be copyrighted and check the webpages you use are suitable for the use you are intending.
 Acknowledgement on the web is about giving credit to the author/owner of a particular resource.
 As a developer it can be difficult to know if acknowledgement is due.
 LoremPixel, a stock image site gives royalty free images for use without restriction.
 This site also offers the author/owner if you would like to give acknowledgment but it is not required.
 It is important to know where the images, quotes and videos you use require credit to the author/owner if you intend to use them.
 ## Legal